dmpvost/iql-core/README_IQL.md

 - `EventIQL<DataIQL>`: Core structure of EventIQL, containing essential fields:
    - `id`: Unique identifier for each event.
    - `type`: `ResponseTypeIQL` Describes the event type, useful for routing and policy enforcement.
-   - `source`: `NetworkOrigin` Identifies the context of the event.
-Combines `Origin` and `Network` for a comprehensive identifier.
+   - `source`: `ApiNetworkOrigin` Identifies the context of the event.
+Combines `ApiOrigin` and `ApiNetwork` for a comprehensive identifier.
-      - `Network`: Defines the network used to transport the IQ (e.g., REST, SOCKET).
+      - `ApiNetwork`: Defines the network used to transport the IQ (e.g., REST, SOCKET).
-      - `Origin`: Indicates the origin of the IQ creation (e.g., WEB, MOBILE, BACKEND).
+      - `ApiOrigin`: Indicates the origin of the IQ creation (e.g., WEB, MOBILE, BACKEND).
    - `subject`: `EventIQL` : EventName = Further describes the event subject within the producer's context.
    - `datacontenttype`: Indicates the content type of the data (e.g., application/json).
    - `time?`: Timestamp of event creation.